-By the time that this lantern was made, one-part photocells were increasing in popularity; hence the alteration made to the aluminium canopy (so that the NEMA socket is located horizontally on the lantern) from earlier versions of this lantern.
+By the time that this lantern was made, one-part photocells were increasing in popularity; hence the alteration made to the aluminium canopy (in order that the NEMA socket is located horizontally on the lantern) from earlier versions of this lantern.

 Although the NEMA socket is normally located in the centre of the casting on side-entry examples, it has to be positioned at the extreme end of the casting, in order to avoid the photocell fouling the overhang of a top-entry bracket.
 This position is also away from the lantern's gear tray.

 A curious point to consider is that the bowl securing clip is always located at the 'front' end of a Beta 5, and the bowl hinge is at the back.
 However, as the NEMA socket end of the lantern needs to be positioned towards the 'road' side on the top-entry version (as a photocell would not fit beneath a bracket), this version of the Beta 5 has to be installed 'backwards'.
 Not that this would noticeably alter the lantern's output, of course.

 Several refractor prisms are moulded into the lantern's bowl.
 Although Thorn later produced a slim-line version of the Beta 5, complete with shallow bowl (that featured no refractors beneath the lamp), the top-entry design was never modernised.
 It is unknown when production of the top-entry Beta 5 was discontinued, although it is likely to have been in the early-mid 1980s.